Spanish Ladies: In other media

 The song forms part of Sir Henry J. Wood's 1905 composition Fantasia on British Sea Songs.

 As mentioned above, the song is quoted in full in the 1840 novel Poor Jack.
 It appears in part in the 40th chapter of Herman Melville's Moby-Dick and in chapter 7 of Post Captain, the 2nd book and in Treason's Harbour, the 9th book of Patrick O'Brian's Aubrey–Maturin series of novels set during the Napoleonic Wars.
 It also appears in Arthur Ransome's books Swallows and Amazons and Missee Lee and Wilbur Smith's works Monsoon and Blue Horizon.

-The "Yankee Whalerman" variant of the song notably appeared in the 1975 film Jaws, sung by the shark hunter Quint (portrayed by Robert Shaw).
+The "Yankee Whalerman" variant of the song appeared in the 1975 film Jaws, sung by the shark hunter Quint (portrayed by Robert Shaw).
 It was also sung in the 2003 film Master and Commander: The Far Side of the World, based on the O'Brian books.

 Robert Shaw, the actor who sang the tune in Jaws, also sang it years earlier in a 1956 episode of the television show The Buccaneers.
 It has also appeared in the series Homicide, Hornblower, Jimmy Neutron, The Mentalist, Gossip Girl, Monsuno, and Turn.

 A variation called "The Spanish Bride" was written and recorded by John Tams for the TV series Sharpe, with the lyrics changed to reflect British soldiers returning home at the end of the Peninsular War.

 The video games Assassin's Creed IV: Black Flag and Assassin's Creed: Rogue feature "Spanish Ladies" as one of the collectible sea shanties that the sailors on the player's ship may begin singing while sailing between islands while out of combat.

-In The Mentalist episode "Ladies in Red", Patrick Jane sings the tune to himself whilst attempting to find the correct code to open the victim's panic room.

-Michael McCormack and guitarist Greg Parker recorded a version of the song for the end titles of the Jaws documentary "The Shark Is Still Working: The Impact & Legacy of Jaws".

 Australian singer-songwriter Sarah Blasko produced a cover of the song which featured in the series Turn: Washington's Spies.